RemarkableAlly/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley script to print a confused smiley 2-hellofile script to display file content
-3-twofiles script to display content of two files
+3-twofiles script to display content of two files 4-lastlines script to display the last 10 lines of a file